WDCB

-WDCB (90.9 FM) is a public radio station broadcasting a jazz format, serving primarily the Chicago area, and beyond through its streaming audio.
-The station is licensed to and owned by College of DuPage, in Glen Ellyn, Illinois, United States, and mostly features live and locally hosted programming, along with select programs from NPR, PRX, and United Stations Radio Networks.
-Music from WDCB can be heard on CAN TV channel 42 in Chicago.
+WDCB (90.9 MHz) is a non-commercial public FM radio station licensed to Glen Ellyn, Illinois, and serving the Chicago metropolitan area.
+It largely airs jazz programming and is owned by the College of DuPage.
+Most shows are locally-hosted.
+WDCB is listener-supported and seeks donations on the air and on its website.
+Funding also comes from grants and corporate sponsorships.
+The studios are on Fawell Boulevard on the DuPage campus.

+WDCB has an effective radiated power (ERP) of 5,000 watts.
+The transmitter is off Fawell Boulevard at Briarcliff Boulevard in Wheaton.
+Programming can be heard on CAN TV channel 42 in Chicago.
+It is also simulcast on WRTE 90.7 FM on Chicago's west side.

 History

+Early years

-WDCB began broadcasting July 5, 1977 and was originally a part-time station, sharing time on the frequency with WEPS.
+WDCB began broadcasting July 5, 1977.
+It was originally a part-time station, sharing time on the frequency with WEPS.
 The station's call sign stood for "DuPage Community Broadcasting".

-In its early years, the station aired classical, jazz, and folk music, College of DuPage courses, community affairs, and entertainment programming.
+In its early years, the station aired classical music, jazz and folk music, College of DuPage educational courses, community affairs, and entertainment programming.
 The station began full-time operations in October 1987, after an agreement was reached for WEPS to move to a new frequency.
 Throughout the 1980s, WDCB was also used on the Cablevision of Downers Grove's Local/Public Access Channel.

+Jazz music

 By the late 1980s, jazz had become the station's primary format.
-Since then, WDCB's format has included a diverse variety of musical genres, including blues, roots rock, bluegrass, Celtic, folk, big band, Afro-Cuban jazz, and world music, along with old-time radio shows, though jazz makes up a majority of the station's programming.
-COD courses continued to air on the station until 2001.
+While jazz remains its focus, WDCB plays a diverse variety of musical genres, including blues, roots rock, bluegrass, Celtic, folk, big band, Afro-Cuban jazz, and world music, along with old-time radio shows.

+Educational courses continued to air on the station until 2001.
 Classical Confab aired Sundays until late 2005.

-WDCB is also the home of Those Were The Days, the long-running old-time radio program that used to be hosted by Chuck Schaden.
+WDCB is also the home of Those Were The Days, the long-running old-time radio program that had originally been hosted by Chuck Schaden.
 In 2009, Steve Darnall took over as the second host of the show.
-The show was announced for years by Ken Alexander, who died November 5, 2022.
+The show was co-hosted from February 2001 to October 2022 by Ken Alexander, who died on November 2, 2022.

 As the result of a 2016 agreement with Chicago Public Media, WDCB's programming is now also heard on WRTE 90.7 FM, from a low power 6-watt signal located on Chicago's near-west side.
 While WDCB's primary 90.9 FM signal does reach all of Chicago, the 90.7 FM signal offers better reception for many WDCB listeners on the west side of Chicago, as well as Chicago's near-north and near-south side neighborhoods.